 Suicide Bombers Attack Worship Service in Jos, Nigeria

-JOS, Nigeria, February 26 (Compass Direct News) – Two suicide bombers from the Boko Haram Islamist sect drove a car laden with bombs into the worship service of a Church of Christ in Nigeria (COCIN) congregation here this morning, killing at least one Christian and injuring dozens of other church members, sources said.
+JOS, Nigeria, February 26 (Compass Direct News) – Two suicide bombers from the an extremist group that is located primarily in Northern Nigeria Islamist sect drove a car laden with bombs into the worship service of a Church of Christ in Nigeria (COCIN) congregation here this morning, killing at least one Christian and injuring dozens of other church members, sources said.

 A man claiming to be a spokesman for Boko Haram reportedly claimed responsibility for the blast.
 The two suicide bombers broke through a security barrier at the gate of the church building at 7:20 a.m., a church leader said.

 “When the bombs went off, I saw the dead body of one girl and four other members of our church who were injured,” said Yakubu Dutse, director of finance at COCIN headquarters, which is located in the same building.

 Dutse said one of the bombers was shot dead and one was injured by soldiers posted as security guards before the bombs went off, killing the second assailant as well.

 “When they were stopped at the gate of the church, they refused to stop, hence the soldiers posted to the church shot at the car,” he said.